 Terrence Romeo, Calvin Abueva, Jayson Castro, Andray Blatche, Troy Rosario, Roger Pogoy, Japeth Aguilar, Matthew Wright, Carl Bryan Cruz, and Jio Jalalon were all slapped with game suspensions, which will take effect at the 2019 FIBA World Cup qualifying games after being involved in the scuffle that made headlines across the globe.

 Abueva, who was believed to be the one who sparked the tension between the two teams, will serve a six-game suspension—the longest in the group.
-Pogoy, Jalalon, and Cruz, all of whom landed a series of punches to Australia’s Daniel Kickert and Chris Goulding will sit out for five games.
-Romeo, Castro, Blatche, and Rosario will sit out three games each, while Aguilar and Wright will miss one game apiece.
+Pogoy, Jalalon, and Cruz, all of whom landed punches to Australia’s Daniel Kickert and Chris Goulding will sit out for five games.
+Romeo, Castro, Blatche, and Rosario will sit out three games each, while Aguilar and Wright will miss a game apiece.

 Gilas head coach Reyes, who was seen on footage telling his players to “hit somebody” and “put somebody in his ass” was served a one-game suspension and a fine of 10,000 Swiss francs (around P536,000), while assistant coach Jong Uichico, who was also seen punching a piled-up Goulding, will serve a three-game suspension.

 Moreover, the SBP was also fined with 250,000 Swiss francs (around P13.37 million) for the “unsportsmanlike delegation of its members and of its public as well as for the insufficient organization of the game,” FIBA said in a statement.

 FIBA has also ordered the Philippines to play its next home game against Qatar in September behind closed doors while a ban for two more home games has been placed under probationary period for three years.